Single Sign-On (SSO) Configuration

 When a user logs in via SSO for the first time:

-- User is authenticated via Microsoft Entra ID
+- User is authenticated via the configured identity provider (Entra ID or OIDC)

-- Validaitor creates a new user account using their email and name from Entra ID
+- Validaitor creates a new user account using their email and name from the identity provider

 - User is added to the organization and assigned to the default team